yubryanj/Complex-Social-Systems-PySC2/README.md

 ## Fundamental Questions
 We hypothesize that the effectiveness of different incentive structures in causing theintended behavior change of agents can be modeled and evaluated by computationalmethods.
 In particular, we believe reinforcement learning, with it’s design of usingfeedback signals to teach an agent about an unknown environment, serves as an in-teresting framework with minimal assumptions in which to explore our hypothesis.

-(Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results